• Home

 So I hauled out my copy of The Way To Cook and after much paging around I found her recipe for Sole Meuniere, which is otherwise known as that perfect recipe of hers for filet of sole.

-5 minutes of prep time, less than 10 minutes of cooking time and I had a gourmet seafood dinner on the table.
+5 minutes of prep time, less than 10 minutes of cooking time and you have a gourmet seafood dinner on the table!

 Where can I find filet of sole?
 And what can I substitute if I can’t find it?